arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/speech-recognition-engine/content.md

 Connect your board to the computer, upload the sketch to it and, once is done, open the **Serial Monitor** to see your device's Serial Number.

-***On the Arduino IDE 1.6.x There is another way only available through the previous version of the Arduino IDE: select the board's serial port and click on `tools > Get Board Info`, you will see the "SN" number, save it.***
+***On the Arduino IDE 1.6.x or previous versions, you can also find the serial number as follow: select the board's serial port and click on `tools > Get Board Info`, you will see the "SN" number, save it for later.***

 #### Get the Demo License